BA, Psychology, UCLA, 1992.

 PhD, Social Psychology, Quantitative Emphasis, Arizona State University, 1997.

-Responsibilities: I am co-director of CUChange and a Professor of Psychology and Neuroscience at the University of Colorado Boulder (UCB) in the Social Psychology Program.
-I am also a faculty fellow at the Institute of Cognitive Science at UCB and faculty in the Centers for Neuroscience at both UCB and the Anschutz School of Medicine at the University of Colorado Denver (UCD).
-Finally, I am a Member of the University of Colorado Cancer Center.
+Responsibilities: I am co-director of CUChange and a Professor of Psychology and Neuroscience at the University of Colorado Boulder in the Social Psychology Program.
+I am currently the Associate Chair for Faculty Development in the Department of Psychology and Neuroscience.
+I am also a faculty fellow at the Institute of Cognitive Science at CU Boulder and faculty in the Centers for Neuroscience at both CU Boulder and the Anschutz School of Medicine at the University of Colorado Denver.
+Finally, I am a Member of the University of Colorado Cancer Center and the Nutrition and Obesity Research Center at Anschutz.